SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/index.md

 * **Delete** Connections.
 * View the **Details** of Connections.

-To be able to create a connection, the Manage Connection [role capability] (Users-and-Roles/Manage-Roles/05-Role-Capabilities.md) must be set.
+To be able to create a connection, the Manage Connection [role capability](../users-and-roles/roles/role-capabilities.md) must be set.
 Contact your administrator for assistance.

 Sumo Logic also provides integrations for: